-- 1.1 Governance requirements apply to defined contribution (DC) pension schemes, such as the DC Section of the Plan.
-The Trustee of the Plan is required to produce a yearly statement, signed by the Trustee Chair, to outline how these governance requirements have been met in relation to: - The investment options available to members, including the default lifestyle strategy; - The requirements for processing financial transactions; - The charges and transaction costs incurred by members, including the extent to which they provide value to members and the possible impact they have on benefits; - Trustee knowledge and understanding. - 1.2 This statement covers the Plan's year from 6 April 2020 to 5 April 2021.
+- 1.1 Governance requirements apply to defined contribution (DC) pension schemes, such as the DC Section of the Dun & Bradstreet (UK) Pension Plan ('the Plan').
+The Trustee of the Plan is required to produce a yearly statement, signed by the Trustee Chair, to outline how these governance requirements have been met in relation to: - The investment options available to members, including the default investment options; - The net investment returns for each of the investment options; - The requirements for processing financial transactions; - The charges and transaction costs incurred by members, including the extent to which they provide value to members and the possible impact they have on benefits; and - Trustee knowledge and understanding. - 1.2 This statement covers the Plan's year from 6 April 2021 to 5 April 2022.

-2. DEFAULT INVESTMENT OPTIONS
+2. INVESTMENT OPTIONS